reo00ngee/attendance/Documents/Database Design/Entity-RelationshipDiagrams.md

     attendance_ready BOOLEAN
     expense_ready BOOLEAN
     created_at TIMESTAMP
-    created_by INT FK
+    created_by BIGINT FK
     updated_at TIMESTAMP
-    updated_by INT FK
+    updated_by BIGINT FK
     deleted_at TIMESTAMP
-    deleted_by INT FK
+    deleted_by BIGINT FK
   }

 ```